A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Discussion

-An important aspect of the proposed framework is that it allows the inclusion of high order generation dynamics.
-A significant example of such, is the following second order model describing turbine governor dynamics (e.g. \cite{Bergen_Vittal}),
+The proposed framework also applies to higher order generation dynamics, such as the following second order model describing turbine governor dynamics (e.g. \cite{Bergen_Vittal}),

-where $\alpha_j$ is the internal state of the model and $\tau_{a,j}, \tau_{b,j} > 0$ are time constants associated with the generation dynamics.
-We considered the case where \eqref{second_order} is coupled with the power command dynamics described by \eqref{p_command} and some frequency damping $\Lambda_j$. \ak{The following lemma, proven in the appendix, provides a sufficient condition for the frequency damping $\Lambda_j$ such that Design condition \ref{assum_gains} holds for the considered system.
+where $\alpha_j$ and $\tau_{a,j}, \tau_{p,j} > 0$ are the internal state of the system and time constants associated with the generation dynamics respectively.
+We considered the case where \eqref{second_order} is coupled with the power command dynamics described by \eqref{p_command} and some frequency damping $\Lambda_j$. {Lemma \ref{suff_cond_lemma} below, proven in the appendix, provides a sufficient condition for the value of frequency damping $\Lambda_j$ such that Design condition \ref{assum_gains} holds for the considered system.

-\begin{lemma} Consider a bus $j$ with generation dynamics described by \eqref{second_order} coupled with the power command dynamics \eqref{p_command} and \ank{some frequency damping $\Lambda_j$.
-Then, Design condition \ref{assum_gains} holds for any positive values of $\tau_{a,j}, \tau_{p,j}$ if holds. } \end{lemma}
+\begin{lemma} Consider a bus $j$ with generation dynamics described by \eqref{second_order} coupled with the power command dynamics \eqref{p_command} and some frequency damping $\Lambda_j$.
+Then, Design condition \ref{assum_gains} holds for any positive values of $\tau_{a,j}, \tau_{p,j}$ if holds. \end{lemma}

-Lemma \ref{suff_cond_lemma} provides a sufficient condition for the value of frequency damping $\Lambda_j$ such that Design condition \ref{assum_gains} holds at a bus with generation and power command dynamics described by \eqref{second_order} and \eqref{p_command} respectively.
-Note that this condition can \ank{be made less conservative} when particular values for $\tau_{a,j}, \tau_{p,j}$ are considered.}
+The above lemma provides a sufficient condition for the value of frequency damping $\Lambda_j$ such that Design condition \ref{assum_gains} holds at a bus with generation and power command dynamics described by \eqref{second_order} and \eqref{p_command} respectively.
+Note that this condition can {be relaxed} when particular values for $\tau_{a,j}, \tau_{p,j}$ are considered {and that it does not impose any constraint on time constants $\tau_{a,j}, \tau_{p,j}$.}}

-Note that numerical analysis demonstrates that our proposed results also apply to higher than second order generation schemes.
-However, these results are omitted due to space constraints.